tkoskela/toypush/README.md

 # toypush
 Simple PIC particle push program.
-Initialises a group of 32 768 particles and pushes them for 1000 steps using a gyrokinetic EOM [Chang et al. PoP 16 056108 2009].
+Initialises a group of 32 768 particles per MPI rank and pushes them for 1000 steps using a gyrokinetic EOM [Chang et al. PoP 16 056108 2009].
 Magnetic field values are evaluated from an analytic function and electric field values are linearly interpolated from three grid points using barycentric coordinates.

 # Build Instructions
 cd src